 Who is correct here?
-Heffer the usage pundit, or Heffer the writer?
+Amis the usage pundit, or Amis the writer?
 As is often the case, when we turn to the evidence of etymology, the waters get murkier rather than clearer.
 Enormity and enormous are from the same Latin root, ex 'out of' + norma 'norm, rule', which entered English via the French word énormité.
-Up until the 18th century, both words were used in the sense of 'abnormal', 'non-standard', 'irregular', whether referring to behaviour or to size.
+Up until the eighteenth century, both words were used in the sense of 'abnormal', 'non-standard', 'irregular', whether referring to behaviour or to size.
 It was only then that an artificial distinction was introduced between enormity and enormousness.
-So, while this distinction has historical authority, it is not a distinction that can be traced back to the words' origins; it is rather an 18th-century attempt to regulate usage by constructing an artificial rule.
-To judge from etymology, then, it is perfectly correct to use enormity to refer to size, just as it would also be acceptable to use enormous to refer to a great wickedness.
+So, while this distinction has historical authority, it is not a distinction that can be traced back to the words' origins; it is rather an eighteenth-century attempt to regulate usage by constructing an artificial rule.